mozjay/osrs-clog-dependencies/README.md

 # OSRS Collection Log Dependency Builder

 A Python tool that builds dependency chains for Old School RuneScape items based on collection log requirements.
-Designed to generate data for a RuneLite plugin that restricts items until their collection log dependencies are unlocked.
+This generates the data file used by the [Clogman Mode](https://github.com/mozjay/clogman-mode) RuneLite plugin.

 ## Overview